Traveling to Northern Italy, landing in Milan. Any opinions on using Verona as a homebase then doing day trips by rail?

 I've been to Verona before lovely city, make sure you go to the Opera!.
 We stayed in an old convent hostel just across the river from the town.
 We started trip in Milan, then Verona, Siena, Florence, up to village in Tuscany and Rome all in 2 weeks.
 I would advise you to travel around and stay in the other cities, Milan, Venice etc. You just don't get the same experience from a city unless you wake up there.
 I think it's best to stay 2 or 3 nights in a place too as only 1 night can seem very rushed.

-This website http://www.bedandbreakfastworld.com/ has lots of B&B properties in all of your destinations. almost 8 years ago
+This website http://www.bedandbreakfastworld.com/ has lots of B&B properties in all of your destinations. about 8 years ago

 I agree with Suzie that it is a better experience when you wake up in the town and don't have to travel a couple of hours to get there.